After MIM, Identity Panel?

 Questions asked during this webinar included:

-- On what environment does Identity Panel Suite run?
-Is it a local on prem server/service or is it a cloud based solution?
+• In what environment does Identity Panel Suite run?
+Is it a local on-prem server/service or is it a cloud-based solution?

-- Are there materials available which give an overview of all these functionalities for the suite?
+• Are there materials available that give an overview of all these functionalities for the suite?

 See the answers to these questions – and more! – here.